 This method of customization allows you to keep or discard baseline rules on a rule-byrule basis.
 Keeping the default Inherits statement will cause the family or field to continue inheriting any function that is defined in the base class and not explicitly overridden within the family or field class itself.
 In addition, any functions that are not overridden within the family or field class itself and are modified in future versions of Meridium APM will be applied to the family or field after an upgrade.
+Functions that

-Functions that have been overridden, however, will not be affected by changes delivered to the baseline Rules Library project in an upgrade.
+Overriding a Single Baseline Rule in a Class have been overridden, however, will not be affected by changes delivered to the baseline Rules Library project in an upgrade.